mihdan/cyr2lat/readme.txt

   `-post_type` is list of post types,
   `-post_status` is list of post statuses.

+= How can I regenerate thumbnails safely? =

+Regeneration of thumbnails with the command `wp media regenerate` can break links in old posts as file names become transliterated.

+To avoid it, deactivate cyr2lat plugin during regeneration:

+`
+wp media regenerate --skip-plugins=cyr2lat
+`

 = Can I contribute? =

 Yes you can!